rayan-rtx/repo-for-testing/README.md

+> [!IMPORTANT]
+>
+> Do not commit production credentials, passwords, API keys, or other sensitive values contained in .env to a public repository.
+Use .env.example as a template when appropriate.

 | Instruction           | Description |
 |-----------------------|-------------|
 | `FROM php:8.2-apache` | Uses the official Docker image that comes with **PHP 8.2** and the **Apache** web server pre-installed as the base image for the application. |